Frequently Asked Questions (FAQ) – Home Care Services

 What languages do you speak?

 Our staff currently speaks English, Assyrian, Arabic, Armenian, Persian (Farsi), Turkish and Russian.
-Caregiver assistance can provided in the comfort of your own home, in the language you speak.read more»
+In-home caregiver assistance can provided in the comfort of your own home, in the language you speak.read more»

-How long will it take to get a caregiver?
+How long will it take to get an in-home caregiver?

 How is the privacy of my personal information maintained?

 We adhere to all applicable federal and state guidelines related to privacy of personal and healthcare information.
-This starts once we have a formal services agreement, before a caregiver even comes to your home.
+This starts once we have a formal services agreement, before a caregiver ever comes to your home.
 The written service agreement stipulates the exact restrictions on the use of your information.
-Unauthorized individuals will not be given access to information without a client’s – or legally authorized representative’s – formal consent.
+Unauthorized individuals will not be given access to information without a client’s – or client’s legally authorized representative – formal consent.